rspamd/rspamd.com/doc/modules/spamtrap.md

 - `symbol`: The name of a symbol that will be inserted, if a match between recipient and a spam trapped email/domain was found.
 Defaults to 'SPAMTRAP'
 - `score`: The score for this symbol.
 It defaults to neutral 0.0
-- `learn_fuzzy`: Boolean that enables or disables fuzzy learning.
+- `learn_fuzzy`: A boolean that enables or disables fuzzy learning.
 Defaults to 'false'
-- `learn_spam`: Boolean that enables or disables bayes spam learning.
+- `learn_spam`: A boolean that enables or disables bayes spam learning.
 Defaults to 'false'
 - `fuzzy_flag`: Fuzzy flag, which must match with a defined flag in fuzzy_check for a 'denied' rule